I-SBE/intranet-kochbuch/README.md

 - Each recipe includes: title, ingredients, preparation steps, and image
 - Publicly share published recipes
 - View recipe details
+- Recipes are stored in a MariaDB database with image paths and user references
+- JWT-based authentication & protected routes

 ### Optional Features